 - Keep color index from the first xform that was applied, which originally gave us the bad values.

-If after 5 attempts, a valid point is not produced, the output point is assigned random numbers between -1 and 1.
+If after 5 attempts, a valid point is not produced, the output point is assigned random numbers between -1 and 1 (or a user specified range).
 The number of bad values are saved for statistical use later.

 After computing this point, apply a final xform if one is present.
 Plot its output next, however do not feed it back into the iteration loop.
 Rather, only feed the output of the randomly selected xform above to the next iteration of the loop.